lancerushing/www.lancerushing.com/content/posts/resume.md

 ## Experience

-### Vice President of Technology <small>January 2019 - July 2019</small><br>Search Optics LLC San Diego, CA
+### Principal Engineer / Vice President of Technology <small>August 2011 - July 2019</small><br>Search Optics LLC / UPTRACS Inc San Diego, CA
 Technology leadership for the parent company of UPTRACS INC. Primary goal to bring successful ECS/Docker implementation to existing products, to reduce complexity, and increase AWS asset efficiency.

-#### Responsibilities:
-* Manage team of 6 developers
-* Develop new application development and operation processes
-* Work directly with owners to plan and implement new products
-* Conduct interviews and make hiring decisions

-#### Technology Highlights:
-* Vehicle inventory system with 1.2 million vehicles.
-MySQL with Elasticsearch
-* CMS application backed by CouchDB and Elasticsearch
-* Deployments managed with Bamboo
-* AWS Infrastructure - 6 Regions, >100 EC2 instances
-* iOS / Android applications (Cordova with angular 1.x)

-### Vice President of Technology <small>August 2011 - January 2019</small><br>UPTRACS INC San Diego, CA
 Personally created new marketing/campaign performance application for Search Optics.
 The successful new application used to created new company: UPTRACS.
 Started as a Consultant, then Architect, then Director of Technology, then VP of Technology.

+#### Acheivements:
+* Created green field "UPTRACS" product, 100% cloud from day 1.
+* UPTRACS company created, which I had the honor of being employee #1
+* Monenernize leagacy  Search Optics applications that had been "lifted and shifted" to AWS.

 #### Responsibilities:
-* Manage team of 5 (3 developers and 2 QA/product support specialists)
+* Manage team of 6 developers
-* Approximately 50% of time acting as Lead Developer
+* Create new application development and operation processes
+* Work directly with company owners and department leaders to plan and implement new products
 * Conduct interviews and make hiring decisions
 * Oversee training curriculum
 * Approve all development activities

+#### Technology Highlights:
+* CI/CD managed with Bamboo
+* AWS Infrastructure - 6 Regions, >100 EC2 instances
+* iOS / Android applications (Cordova with angular 1.x)

 #### Product Highlights:
+* Vehicle inventory system with 1.2 million vehicles.
+MySQL with Elasticsearch
 * Analytics tracking for 4,000+ domains
 * System manages 42,000 marketing phone numbers.
 * Integrated with multiple phone/call providers.
 (Avanser, CallMetrics, CallSource, Calltracks, Dialoga, DIDWW, DirectCall, Plivo, Twilio)